deep110/deep110.github.io/posts/blogs/2023-05-13-fractal-spirographs.md

 </div>
 <br>

 2. <b><u>Rotation Speed</u></b>: Rotation speed is another major parameter that dictates the generated fractal pattern.
-More the speed of rotation more detail can be rendered during the same revolution.
+More the base speed of rotation more detail can be rendered during the same revolution.
 Not only the speed, direction of rotation also changes the pattern.
 You can refer the comparison below:

 <div style="text-align:center">
   <img src="/assets/images/2023-05/variation-rotation-speed.webp" alt="Variation Rotation Speed" width=500></img>